Proto:Crash Bandicoot/April 8, 1996 build

 There is no way to complete this level, as the player comes across a dead end.
 The end of the level bears a strong resemblance to Ripper Roo's boss level, implying that the waterfall level may have been intended to precede Ripper Roo's boss fight.
 In the final game, the level Up The Creek takes its place.

 Interestingly, it contains an earlier version of the POW crate which is only accessible through hacking, as seen in this image:

-Also not accessible through attempting to use the level modifier 10 on the internal level list, this unknown level is actually more complete than the previous.
-The camera paths in this level directly replicate the first level in Donkey Kong, and there are bouncy plants from the cliff level.
+Also not accessible through attempting to use the level modifier 10 on the internal level list, this unknown level is more complete than the lava cave in terms of layout, but uses even older code.
+The layout of this level directly replicates the first level in Donkey Kong, and there are bouncy plants from the cliff level.
 There is also a grey textureless ball which goes down a path.
 Interestingly, its code file is named "KonOC", the same name used in Koala Kong's boss fight.
-Horewer, by using a custom tool it's possible to see how the level was supposed to look like.
+Using a custom tool, it's possible to get a view of the level.